ReyAnthony/G--/README.md

-# Pseudo-lisp-interpreter
+# Pseudo LISP-like interpreter
-Trying to craft an interpreter using s-exp but with a C-like way of things (aka, writing grammars is hard when not s-exp)
+Trying to craft an interpreter using s-exp but with a C-like way of things (aka, writing grammars is hard when not using s-exp)

+Features :
+- Lexically scoped functions and variables
+- Recursion
+- Print to repl
+- Read repl
+- Boolean logic
+- Control flow
+- Type predicates

 # Sample program (Won't work as-is in the REPL, as it reads line by line for now)
 ```